61-6c-69/Ronin/README.txt

 Remote administration tool

 ============
-Ronin is Application for connect to multiple devices
+Ronin is a application for connecting to multiple devices